dib1979/Udacity-Project2/README.md

 <img src="Images/pic37.png">

 ## We then publish the pipeline and enable authentication locally
+## We need the REST url which would be contained in the pipeline_endpoint object
+## HTTP post request is created using the endpoint URL, authentication header and the JSON file
 <img src="Images/pic38.png">

 <img src="Images/pic39.png">

-## We then publish the pipeline and enable authentication locally
 <img src="Images/pic40.png">

-## We need the REST url which would be contained in the pipeline_endpoint object
-## HTTP post request is created using the endpoint URL, authentication header and the JSON file

 <img src="Images/pic41.png">